Julia Gillard: Honours and appointments

 In 2017, Gillard was appointed a Companion of the Order of Australia (AC) "for eminent service to the Parliament of Australia, particularly as Prime Minister, through seminal contributions to economic and social development, particularly policy reform in the areas of education, disability care, workplace relations, health, foreign affairs and the environment, and as a role model to women."
 According to The West Australian, one of her nominators for the award was then–Prime Minister Tony Abbott, who wrote a letter testifying to her suitability for the honour in 2014.
 Gillard is the most recent former prime minister to have received such award since John Howard in 2008, and the sixth prime minister overall.
 In July 2017 she took up her appointment as chair of Beyond Blue.

 In 2018 she was listed as one of BBC's 100 Women.

 In April 2021, Gillard was appointed chair of the board of Governors at Wellcome Trust, one of the most richly-endowed philanthropic charitable trusts, headquartered in London UK but with global reach, supporting research and innovation in medicine, public health, mental health and climate change.
 In April 2021, Gillard was honoured by the award of the Grand Cordon of the Order of the Rising Sun from the Government of Japan, which was formally presented by the Ambassador of Japan to Australia in a ceremony held on 4 February 2022.
 Gillard is the 8th Australian prime minister to receive the award, after Edmund Barton, Robert Menzies, John McEwen, Gough Whitlam, Malcolm Fraser, Bob Hawke, and John Howard.
+On 26 October 2023, she was awarded an honorary fellowship at Girton College, Cambridge.

+In December 2023, Gillard retired as Chair of Beyond Blue and was succeeded by Sam Mostyn.

 Royal Commission into early education in South Australia

 In October 2022 it was announced that Gillard would be leading the Royal Commission into early education in South Australia.
+In August 2023 Gillard authorised the release of the final report from the Royal Commission.